hgudipati/espin-example/README.md

 # espin-example
-An example repository used dfor the git lesson in ESPIn
+An example repository used for the git lesson in ESPIn